ADGEfficiency/programming-resources/computers.md

 RAM = random access memory, parallel
 - arrays of bytes
 - parallel access of bytes by integer addresses
+- accessing data in memory is fast, but capacity is limited
+- typical laptop has 8 - 16 GB

 Storage = SSD or spinning disk
+- accessing data on disk is slow, but capacity is usually large and cheap
+- typical laptop has 256 - 1024 GB

 GPU = matrix multiplication, parallel operations
+- typical ML GPU is 12 GB

 ## Float 32 vs 64